 Mesangial cell injury and unbalanced mesangial cell turnover are hallmarks of chronic mesangial proliferative glomerulonephritis (IgA nephropathy) which represents the most common form of primary glomerulopathy in humans.
 We developed a new mouse model of reversible mesangiolysis to study the glomerular repair and regeneration after mesangial cell injury.
 While the mechanism of this mesangial proliferative mouse model is different from IgA nephropathy in man, the glomerular responses to injury between man and mouse appear to be very similar (proliferation, cell death, matrix expansion, cellular activation, etc.).
 We apply this model to different transgenic mouse strains to investigate the mechanism involved in the repair phase of the model.
 Current experiments focus on the role of PDGF-B/PDGFRß, mTOR system and innate immunity signaling in the repopulation of glomerular mesangium.

-Endothelial cell (EC) repair and regeneration after injury is relevant in chronic kidney diseases like… (Christian und Andreas).
+Endothelial cell (EC) repair and regeneration after injury are relevant in chronic kidney diseases.
 Our current studies demonstrate that endothelial repair in mouse kidneys after acute lesions depends primarily on local mechanisms.
 To study the mechanisms of EC regeneration we introduced a kidney-specific concanavalin A/anti-concanavalin A model by unilateral renal artery perfusion in mice.

 In this model, severe renal thrombotic microangiopathy develops (Nephrol Dial Transplant 2008 Apr;23(4):1144-56.; Am J Physiol Renal Physiol.
 2010 Jun;298(6):F1504-14).
 We are using multicolor fluorescent-activated cell sorting of renal cells and intravital imaging to evaluate the pathological changes in the kidney.
 This model is currently used to study endothelial regeneration in the kidney.
 Current experiments focus on the detection of the EC regeneration niche in the kidney.